alangold29/OrderMaster/replit.md

 - **Framework**: React with TypeScript using Vite as the build tool
 - **UI Components**: Shadcn/ui component library built on Radix UI primitives
 - **Styling**: Tailwind CSS with custom CSS variables for theming
+- **Layout**: Vertical sidebar navigation on the left with CGM logo and main content area on the right
 - **State Management**: TanStack Query (React Query) for server state management
 - **Routing**: Wouter for client-side routing
 - **Forms**: React Hook Form with Zod validation